AdaCompNUS/WhatMatters/README.md

 catkin clean
 catkin build
 ```
-(Ignore the typeError of the signal handler) After building catkin workspace, exit the docker setup with Ctrl+d
+(Ignore the type error of the signal handler)
+After building catkin workspace, exit the docker setup with Ctrl+d

 ## Get a new docker for executing DESPOT and RVO Planner